 At the face of it, the technologies might look like they are doing pretty much the same thing, but there might be significant differences and there is a reason for their existence.

-Azure Service Bus, Event Hub and Event Grid are the key messaging technologies available in Microsoft Azure today, in fact, all these three technologies are built and maintained by the same team.
+Azure Service Bus, Event Hub and Event Grid are the key Azure messaging services available in Microsoft Azure today, in fact, all these three technologies are built and maintained by the same team.
 Why do you need 3 different technologies for Azure messaging?

 Recently this question came on one of the internal Azure Service Bus Advisory meeting and Dan Rosanova (Principal Program Manager Lead) gave a great explanation taking an E-Commerce example where you use different technologies for different types of messaging in the same solution.